kubernetes/kops/docs/cli/kops_create_cluster.md

       --gce-service-account string              Service account with which the GCE VM runs.
 Warning: if not set, VMs will run as default compute service account.
   -h, --help                                    help for cluster
-      --image string                            Machine image for all instances --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel)
+      --image string                            Machine image for all instances --instance-manager string                 Instance manager to use (cloudgroups or karpenter.
+Default: cloudgroups) (default "cloudgroups")
+      --ipv6                                    Use IPv6 for the pod network (AWS only) --kubernetes-feature-gates strings        List of Kubernetes feature gates to enable/disable --kubernetes-version string               Version of Kubernetes to run (defaults to version in channel)